aniketmore-pixel/tezzWatchesNext/README.md

 1. Browse watches on the **Home** and **New** pages.
 2. Click **Buy** to add a product to Stripe Checkout.
 3. Complete the payment.
-4. On the **success page**, view order details or provide missing info.
+4. On the **success page**, view order details or provide missing information.
 5. Download or print the PDF invoice.

 ---